JLEESH/TheHardTruth/README.md

 However, as the t-distribution is robust to the normality assumption, in addition to the fact the distribution of cubing times are approximately normal in the first place, estimations should be a relatively decent.

+In addition, one can even calculate a range of values to predict what the timing for the next solve will be!

 # How It Was Made
 Java SE 8.0